Wenhui-Y/wenhui-y.github.io/_publications/2009-10-01-paper-title-number-1.md

 venue: "Tourism Economics"
 status: "forthcoming"
 authors: "Wenhui Yang"
-Abstract: This study investigates the impact of tourism experiences on Chinese consumers’ online shopping practices using household-level data from the China Household Finance Survey.
+Abstract: This study investigates the impact of tourism experiences on Chinese consumers' online shopping practices using household-level data from the China Household Finance Survey.
 Amid rapid technological advancement and the expanding digital economy, understanding how consumption patterns evolve is crucial, particularly in developing economies promoting domestic tourism demand.